edthedev/edthedev.github.io/blog/comics.md

 - → Luke Cage's very 1970s "Power Man" costume.
 - Task Master truly understands their place in the pantheon of comic villainy - and does the job, gets paid, and moves on before the heroes mop up.
 - ✓ Captain Marvel cannot say his own name for unmentioned copyright reasons.
 (DC)
-- Squirrell Girl defeats Doctor Doom in her first appearance.
 - x Squirrell Girl and Iron Man are social media pen-pals.
 - x Squirrell Girl occassionally 'borrows' Iron Man's armor, in spite of his many security upgrades meant to prevent her specifically from breaking in.
-- Squirrell Girl defeats Thanos single-handedly.
-- Thanos' defeat at the hands of Squirrell Girl is unsurprisingly not prevented by his use of his 'Thanos Copter'.
-- Squirrell Girl saves earth from Galactus, but not single-handedly.
-She has substantial help from her sidekick Tippy-Toe - a small squirrell who wears a pretty bow.
 - → The area on the Moon that has breathable air.
-- Ned Leeds, awkward adorable friend of Peter Parker, becomes the magical supervillain The Hobgoblin.
 - StarHawk is 'The One Who Knows'.
 It is unclear if his inability to use his time bending future sight for real good is due to some critical future moment in time, or, more probabily, his astonishing social awkwardness.
 - ⮎x In the comics, Tazerface does - indeed - shoot tazers from his face.
 Partial credit for Rocket clarifying whether this was the case in the movie.
-- The Klaw convinces The Beyonder that Captain America is an invincible boogey-man.
 - x Tony Stark gets in a fight with Sting Ray over Sting Ray's (inferior) use of Stark Tech in his (vastly inferior) super suit.
 - The Vision builds an almost emotionless android family for himself to help him connect with his own missing emotions.
 - The Vision builds a green android dog for his family to help them blend into their neighborhood.
-- The Cosmic Ghost Rider (formerly the Punisher) travels back in time to kidnap baby Thanos and raise him right.
+- Deadpool reminds us that Nick Fury's super-power is having super-spy depth perception with only one working eye.
+- Doctor Octopus dates Peter Parker's Aunt May for awhile.
 - ✓ In some universes, Nick Fury - the greatest spy to ever live - increases his bad-assness by looking like Samuel Jackson.
 It's worth noting that comic-book Nick Fury was borrowing Samuel Jackson's likeness many years before the movie version did.
-- ✓ Nick Fury leads a secret spy agency from a flying aircraft carrier.
-I still cannot believe they included this.
-- ⮎ Nick Fury has a flying car.
-- Nick Fury leads an army of spies and secret agents in flying cars in an all-out sky-filling attack on an equally secret bad guy base.
-- Deadpool reminds us that Nick Fury's super-power is having super-spy depth perception with only one working eye.

 ## Silly Plot Arcs